-By default, the UAP has two groups:
+By default, the UAP has three groups:

-- •) RO A read-only group using authentication and data encryption.
-Users in this group use an MD5 key/ password for authentication and a DES key/password for encryption.
+- RO-A read-only group with no authentication and no data encryption.
+No security is provided by this group.
+By default, users of this group will have read access to the default all MIB view, which can be modified by the user. - RWAuth-A read/write group using authentication, but no data encryption.
+Users in this group send SNMP messages that use an MD5 key/password for authentication, but not a DES key/password for encryption.
+By default, users of this group will have read and write access to default all MIB view, which can be modified by the user. - RWPriv-A read/write group using authentication and data encryption.
+Users in this group use an MD5 key/password for authentication and a DES key/password for encryption.
 Both the MD5 and DES key/passwords must be defined.
-By default, users of this group will have read only access to the default all MIB view, which can be modified by the user. - •) RW A read/write group using authentication and data encryption.
-Users in this group use an MD5 key/ password for authentication and a DES key/password for encryption.
-Both the MD5 and DES key/passwords must be defined.
-By default, users of this group will have read and write access to the default all MIB view, which can be modified by the user.
+By default, users of this group will have read and write access to default all MIB view, which can be modified by the user.

-RW and RO groups are defined by default.
+RWPriv, RWAuth, and RO groups are defined by default.